|

 back, not a year after the world’s biggest superpower had given way to

+them, went to war against each other.
 The third excerpt is of so different a measure and tone

 that it suggests to this reader one reason parochial arguments will never